eloj/radix-sorting/README.md

 ### <a name="histogram-memory"></a> Histogram memory

-Pre-calulating the histograms for multiple radixes at one time is not strictly necessary since the counts aren't affected by the sorting, Memory can be saved by calculating only the histogram(s) you need for the next pass or two.
+Unlike a typical implementation, which would likely repeatedly call a counting sort and therefore need as many histogramming passes as there are sorting passes, the idea of pre-calulating the histograms for multiple sorting passes at once comes naturally when writing the radix sort in the _unrolled_ form.

-In the simplest case this results in one extra pass through the data per radix, minus one, but you could try and put the counting inside the sort loop _prior_ to the one where you need the prefix sums, and ping-pong two histogram buffers.
+It may be possible to efficiently do the histogramming for the _next pass_ within the sort loop of the _current pass_, reducing the memory footprint to two histogram buffers in the unrolled form.

 ### <a name="key-rewriting"></a> Key rewriting